Abhinandan-Sah/EatExpress-Restaurant/README.md

 - Https -> runs on ssh/http also
 - Tree shaking - remove unused code
 - Diffenent dev and production bundles

+# Babel -> it is js compiler that convert jsx to react element (It is beast)